ucrcsedept/course-support/module-2/module2.md

 * `rm` deletes a file
     * `rm -rf` removes a directory, and all files within it
 * `touch` creates a file
+* `mv [source file] [destination directory]` moves a file from one place to another, and can also be used to rename a file.

 > Note: Bash has a built in manual that shows you how to use a command and all the possible flags for it.
 You can use the `man` command (stands for manual), and do something like `man cd` in order to see the instructions for the `cd` command.
 You can also use the `--help` flag for most commands.